idelmundo/Code-Refactor/README.md

 -Github account
 -Terminal
 -Gitbash for PC
--Download code editor such as Visual studio code or atom
+-Download code editor such as Visual studio code or Atom

 ### Installing